Last updated on March 27th, 2023 at 06:01 pm

 I did the maths.
 And then I did it again because I’m rubbish at maths and it couldn’t be possible, could it?

-I worked out that I’d spent around 4.5 full months of my life (approx 3000 hours) driving to and from work in my car on the same stretch of motorway.
+I worked out that I’d spent around 4.5 full months of my life (approx 3,000 hours) driving to and from work in my car on the same stretch of motorway.
 I was 28 and this made me so unbelievably sad.
-Surely there was more to life than this?

-As fate would have it, just before I was due to leave on my trips, my company restructured (as a result of the 2008 recession), so I was able to take voluntary redundancy and paid a sizeable severance package.
+As fate would have it, just before I was due to leave on my trip, my company restructured, so I was able to take voluntary redundancy and paid a sizeable severance package.

 I spent most of 2009 travelling and volunteering through East and Southern Africa, with some time in Southeast Asia, Australia, and New Zealand.

 I came back to the UK in early 2010, but I couldn’t get Africa out of my mind.
 I’d had the time of my life.
 This trip opened my eyes and changed my life forever.